WagnerJacqueline/allure-docker-service/README.md

 NOTE:
 - Check the [New User Interface](#new-user-interface)
-- Read about [PORT 4040 Deprecated](#port-4040-deprecated) in case you are using previous versions.
 - The `${PWD}/allure-results` directory could be in anywhere on your machine.
 Your project must generate results in that directory.
 - The `/app/allure-results` directory is inside of the container.
 You MUST NOT change this directory, otherwise, the container won't detect the new changes.
 - The `/app/default-reports` directory is inside of the container.
 You MUST NOT change this directory, otherwise, the history reports won't be stored.